OpenLAB July with speakers Karen Ann Donnachie and Steven Nicholson! Free event, shop all welcome!

 This month we have:

-– Karen Ann Donnachie presenting on her cross-discipline arts practice including new works produced for her recent PhD graduation show “The Human Use of the Human Face” which explored the selfie as action and artefact, and its effect on contemporary photography and digital identity.
+– Karen Ann Donnachie presenting on her cross-discipline arts practice including new works produced for her recent PhD graduation show “The Human Use of the Human Face” which explored the selfie as action and artefact, viagra order and its effect on contemporary photography and digital identity.

 – Steven Nicholson, head of technology at Airbag discussing some of their recent public projects including the Melbourne International Film Festival Emotion Simulator.